TSDS Validation Tool

 It performs the validations for ALL of the XSD files using validations from Texas Education Data Standards (TEDS) Section 3 and SOME of the TEDS Section 5 (primary key check) validations.

-The Validation Tool contains all of the validations that are practical to run at the local level on submissions that may be either partial or complete.
+The tool contains all of the validations that are practical to run at the local level on submissions that may be either partial or complete.

 Further validations are processed by the TSDS system itself on the data as it is loaded to the ODS (#2 above), and when an LEA or ESC marks their PEIMS collection as complete (#3).
 Some of these validations include cross-category validations that can only be run on full PEIMS submissions; others are specific to the different subcategories and categories of the collection.

 All validations used in TSDS are listed in the Texas Education Data Standards in Sections 3 and 5.